gemcfadyen/georginam.com/_posts/2016-02-16-apprenticeship-day-89.md

          "devDependencies" : {
              "jasmine-es6": "0.1.4"
           }
-3. Generate the jasmine test folder by doing `jasmine --init`.
+3. Generate the jasmine test folder by doing `jasmine init`.
 This will generate a jasmine.json file.
 Update it to include the helpers:

            "helpers": [
                "../../node_modules/babel-register/lib/node.js",